 Pandemic: As the COVID-19 pandemic showed the world, illness can cripple not just the workforce, but the entire economy.
 Companies need proactive and intelligent recovery strategies—and effective action plans for risk prevention—to insulate against not only damage to their employees’ health, but logistical, operational, and compliance-based disruptors in order to avoid serious damage to their profits and productivity.

 Global Conflict: International political conflict, war, and terrorism all pose significant threats to supply chains that span the globe.
-They not only create localised disruptions to supply chains, but can create ancillary risk through destruction of infrastructure or suspension of critical business functions throughout an entire organisation.
+They not only create localized disruptions to supply chains, but can create ancillary risk through destruction of infrastructure or suspension of critical business functions throughout an entire organization.

 Internal Events: Theft, fraud, and workplace violence are all serious risks for both large and small businesses alike.
-Proactive human resources management is an integral part of business continuity planning, and a first wave of defence against shocks that come from within an organisation rather than without.
+Proactive human resources management is an integral part of business continuity planning, and a first wave of defense against shocks that come from within an organization rather than without.

-It makes excellent sense, then, to invest the time and resources necessary to develop a business continuity management plan centred on risk assessment and business resiliency to minimise (or, ideally, eliminate) the shocks and disruptions that can cripple critical business functions.
+It makes excellent sense, then, to invest the time and resources necessary to develop a business continuity management plan centered on risk assessment and business resiliency to minimize (or, ideally, eliminate) the shocks and disruptions that can cripple critical business functions.

-Putting Business Resilience Planning to Work for Your Organisation
+Putting Business Resilience Planning to Work for Your Organization

 Disasters and disruptions affect different businesses in different ways.
 But you can create the foundations for a flexible, resilient, and proactive BCP by following a few best practices.